Muterra/doc-golix/readme.md

 # Why is this better?

-+ **Protocol-protected individual agency.** By far the most important change, and yet for political reasons, I'm not yet ready to explain its implications.
-+ **Platform-independent privacy.** Cloud-stored information is unavailable to anyone you don't explicitly share with, including the cloud owner.
++ **Protocol-protected individual agency.** This is a more meaningful benefit than platform-independent privacy; cloud-stored information is unavailable to anyone you don't explicitly share with, including the cloud owner.
-+ **Application-independent communication security.** The protocol can't guarantee applications are running safe code, but it separates most communication security into open-source, vetted protocol implementations that are independent from the applications built on them.
++ **Application-independent content security.** The protocol can't guarantee applications are running safe code, but it separates content authenticity, integrity, and confidentiality enforcement into open-source, vetted protocol implementations that are independent from the applications built on them.
 + **Hosting modularity.** Container format is standardized, minimizing switching costs between hosting providers.
 Each file transfer takes exactly two API calls.
 + **Transport flexibility.** Muse applications don't deal directly with the transport layer.
 This job is left to protocol implementations.
 Applications can switch between implementations seamlessly, making cross-transport redundancy incredibly simple for application developers.
 This also makes it substantially easier to experiment with new transport technologies.
 + **Application agility.** Instead of getting bogged down in incredibly difficult network implementation details, applications can focus on their core value propositions.
-Even asynchrony and authentication are handled at the implementation level: from an application development perspective, they're free.
 + **Personal identity management.** Identity, *including usernames and passwords*, are synchronized across the entire protocol.
 If you only want one identity, you only need one set of credentials -- for any and all Muse applications.
 + **Anonymous, pseudonymous, and eponymous identities coexisting.** Identities carry no inherent physical meaning.
 Applications are free to place restrictions on verification (ex: your bank needs to know it's you), but this is handled elsewhere.
 The protocol itself supports anything.